algoritmau/beginner-javascript-notes/pages/05-variables.md

 **Initializing** a variable means assigning a value to it as we did on lines 3 and 5, where we declared and initialized the `declaredWithLet` and `declaredWithConst` variables at the same time.

-> Notice the use of the single equal (=) operator — technically called the *assignment operator*— which is used for assignment.
+> Notice the use of the single equal (=) operator— technically called the *assignment operator*—which is used for assignment.
 We'll review operators in a later chapter.

 A few key things to highlight: